matrix-org/matrix-spec/content/client-server-api/_index.md

   "type": "m.login.password",
   "identifier": {
     "type": "m.id.thirdparty",
-    "medium": "<The medium of the third party identifier.>", "address": "<The third party address of the user>" },
+    "medium": "<The medium of the third-party identifier.>", "address": "<The third-party address of the user>" },
   "password": "<password>",
   "session": "<session ID>"